pagopa/p4pa-debt-positions/README.md

 * To handle debt position type relationship toward organizations:
   * To handle their relationships with operators;
 * To handle debt positions:
-  * Creation, validazione and notify;
+  * Creation, validation and notify;
   * Receipt handling.

 ## 🌐 APIs